gwu-bigdata/2019-summer/README.md

-**This syllabus is effective as of Monday, May 20, 2019 at 11:17 AM**
+**This syllabus is effective as of Monday, May 20, 2019 at 04:07 PM**

 # DNSC 6278 Big Data Analytics<br/>the George Washington University<br/>Summer 2019